timkay/say/docs/index.rst

 **say** provides a concise way to generate lines of output that

-* Display the file name and line number of the code that generated the output,
+* Displays the file name and line number of the code that generated the output,
 * Displays objects as JSON,
 * Round numbers to 3 decimal places,
-* Intelligently handles Error objects
+* Intelligently handles Error objects,
+* When used with https://github.com/douglascrockford/JSON-js/blob/master/cycle.js, displays objects with cycles,
-* Conditioanlly outputs lines based on logging categories,
+* Conditioanlly outputs lines based on logging categories

 To get started, include say in your code.